wyeworks/boom_slack_notifier/README.md

   use BoomNotifier,
     notifier: BoomSlackNotifier.SlackNotifier,
     options: [
-      slack_webhook_url: "<your-slack-generated-url>",
+      webhook_url: "<your-slack-generated-url>",
     ]

   # ...
 ```

-To configure it, you need to set the `slack_webhook_url` in the `options` keyword list.
+To configure it, you need to set the `webhook_url` in the `options` keyword list.
 A `POST` request with a `json` will be made to that webhook when an error ocurrs with the relevant information.

 If you don't already have a webhook setup for slack, you can follow the steps below: